Police: Houston tenant kills 3 others, set fire to lure them

 The incident happened at about 1 a.m.
 Sunday in a mixed industrial-residential neighborhood in southwest Houston.
 Police and fire crews responded to the apartment house after reports of the fire, police Chief Troy Finner said.

-The gunman opened fire on the other tenants as they emerged from the house, possibly with a shotgun, wounding five, Finner said.
+The gunman opened fire, possibly with a shotgun, on the other tenants as they emerged from the house, Finner said.
 Two were dead at the scene, and one died at a hospital.
 Fire teams rescued two other wounded men, who were hospitalized with non-life-threatening wounds, he said.

 The man then opened fire as the firefighters battled the fire, forcing them to take cover until police officers spotted the prone gunman and shot him dead, Finner said.